cloudposse/docs/content/geodesic/module/with-kops.md

 Geodesic creates a `kops` cluster from a manifest.
 [Kops manifest](https://github.com/kubernetes/kops/blob/master/docs/manifests_and_customizing_via_api.md) is yaml file that describe resources that determinates Kubernetes cluster.
-`Geodesic` generates the manifest from template that support placehoders with environment variables.
+`Geodesic` generates the manifest from template that support placeholders with environment variables.
 The manifest template (gomplate) is located in [`/templates/kops/default.yaml`](https://github.com/cloudposse/geodesic/blob/master/rootfs/templates/kops/default.yaml) and is compiled to `/conf/kops/manifest.yaml` by running the `build-kops-manifest` script as a `RUN` step in the `Dockerfile`.